First line antibiotics

 - Before prescribing antibiotics, refer to the BNF or BNFC for drug interactions.

-- If the patient has not responded to the prescribed antibiotic within 48-72 hours, as identified via self-reporting or at 3-day review, check patient compliance and the effectiveness of local measures, review pain management and confirm the diagnosis before considering whether to prescribe an alternative or adjunctive antibiotic.3
+- If the patient has not responded to the prescribed antibiotic within 48-72 hours, as identified via self-reporting or at review, check patient compliance and the effectiveness of local measures, review pain management and confirm the diagnosis before considering whether to prescribe an alternative or adjunctive antibiotic.3